Parsl/parsl/docs/userguide/lifted_ops.rst

 but more concurrency will be available, as execution of the main workflow code will not stop to wait for ``result()`` to complete on the initial future.

+`AppFuture` does not implement other methods commonly associated with dicts and lists, such as ``len``, because those methods should return a specific type of result immediately, and that is not possible when the results are not available until the future.

+If a key does not exist in the returned result, then the exception will appear in the Future returned by ``[]``, rather than at the point that the ``[]`` operator is applied.
+This is because the valid values that can be used are not known until the underlying result is available.